diatomzone/diatomzone.github.io/collections/_articles/coding/web-tips.md

 ---
-title: knowledge i wish i knew when i started websiteing
+title: knowledge i wish i knew when i started siteing
 ---

-coding is sohard

----

-### my #1 annoyingest fix: img gap!!!

-this haunted me for years {{site.data.emojis.enid}}

-by default, images have a small gap beneath them because images display as "inline" elements!

-this means an image is treated as text and sits on the "baseline" rather than where it should be...

-common fixes:

--
+## tip top tips

+### how to get rid of the gap underneath images!!!

+images display as "inline" (inline-block) by default, meaning they sit up on the text "baseline" rather than the bottom of the. wherever they're supposed to be (this haunted me for actual years {{ site.data.emojis.enid }})

+my fix: `img { vertical-align: bottom; }`

 ---